andresdanielmtz/mobietheater/README.md

 > Now visible at [this link!](https://mobietheater.vercel.app/)

+## (New) Two New Features

+These new two features are:

+1. Individual profile pages
+2. Now comments have dates and profile pictures.

+_These new features are still in development._

+---

 Continuous development project made to showcase advanced web development techniques using React and TMBD API.

 ![This is an example](./assets/screenshot.png)